Bergen to Trondheim Road Trip

 - Emergency Phone Numbers – Fire: 110; Police: 112; Ambulance: 113

-When booking accommodation in Norway, some of the cheaper establishments do not include sheets and pillowcases as part of the standard booking and needs to be added at an extra charge.
-Make sure to check the booking details carefully.
+When booking accommodation in Norway, some of the cheaper places do not include sheets and pillowcases as part of the standard booking and these need to be added at an extra charge.
+Therefore, make sure to check the booking details carefully.

 This post may contain affiliate links.
 This means that we may earn a small commission from purchases you make through our links, at no extra cost to you.
 Thank you for supporting us.
 For more info, read our Disclosure Policy.